 Waste Management

 ReGen represents the waste-to-energy plant and recycling infrastructure essential for establishing a comprehensive, eco-friendly solid waste management system in the Cayman Islands.
 In 2017, the Cayman Islands Government designated a consortium led by Dart as the favoured entity to oversee the design, construction, financing, operation, and maintenance of the various state-of-the-art facilities needed.
 In 2021, the preceding administration finalised a project agreement with the Dart-led consortium, marking a pivotal project milestone.
-However, several substantial matters remain to be resolved before the project’s financial agreement can be reached.
-A completion date of 30th September 2023 was published, then December 2023, and as of March 2024, no agreement has been made.
+However, several substantial matters remained to be resolved before the project’s financial agreement could be reached.
+A completion date of 30th September 2023 was published, then December 2023, and as of March 2024, no agreement was made.

-At the same time, The Department of Environmental Health's ability to manage trash dumping is becoming more and more limited, compounded by minimal recycling, especially with respect to glass, after Dart's decision not to replace its glass crusher.
+At the same time, The Department of Environmental Health's ability to manage trash dumping is becoming more and more limited.